Maryland public universities will mandate coronavirus vaccines. Other campuses aren’t so sure.

 Jay A. Perman, chancellor of the state system, told the Board of Regents a vaccine requirement is needed to reopen safely.

 “Last week, I said that mandating a covid vaccine is a reasonable and necessary means of preventing spread of the disease,” Perman said.
 “I’ll go one better: Mandating a covid vaccine is the most effective strategy we have, especially as we try to reach herd immunity.
-It’s not just one tool in this fight; it’s our best tool.
-And one I believe is critical to our safe return to campus.”
+It’s not just one tool in this fight; it’s our best tool, and one I believe is critical to our safe return to campus.”

-The Maryland system’s move signaled the potential emergence of a divide among public universities: those that will require coronavirus vaccines and those that will merely encourage them.
+The Maryland system’s move signaled the potential emergence of a divide among public universities: those that will require coronavirus vaccinations and those that will merely encourage them.
 That divide, if it occurs, may follow familiar social and political patterns.

-Rep. Andy Harris (R-Md.) said he supports covid-19 vaccination efforts, but he criticized the Maryland system’s new mandate.
+Rep. Andy Harris (R-Md.) said he supports coronavirus vaccination efforts, but he criticized the Maryland system’s new mandate.

 “Having received significant federal and state government covid relief funding, I would hope the University System of Maryland took positive steps to boost vaccine confidence to convince students, faculty and the broader academic community to be voluntarily vaccinated,” Harris said in a statement.
 “But coercion is no substitute for informed consent in this case.”